maxwilkinsontech/Warwick-CATulator/readme.md

 - Nginx, Gunicorn, Supervisor, Postgres, Ubuntu: what I used for the hosting of the web server.
 - Cron: Nightly backups of the database with these dumps uploaded to Dropbox.
 - I tried to follow Django best practices throughout this project.

+Copyright (C) Max Wilkinson - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited proprietary and confidential Written by Max Wilkinson <Max.Wilkinson@warwick.ac.uk>, January 2020